Support for Teaching Assistants and New Lecturers

 The Handbook for Economics Lecturers includes chapters on seminar activities and groupwork that you may find useful.

-Our Reflections on Teaching section includes many different case studies.
-See Section 2.4 of the Handbook for examples.
-We welcome your own case studies of things you have done in your teaching: contact Dr Inna Pomorina.
+Our Ideas Bank section includes many different case studies.
+We welcome your own case studies of things you have done in your teaching.

 Diaries, case studies and articles